Senibo-Don-Pedro/blog_posts_api/README.md

 # Blog Posts API

 ## Overview
 The Blog Posts API is a Spring Boot application that provides CRUD operations for managing blog posts.
-It integrates with a relational database to persist posts, categories, and tags, and exposes a clean REST interface with built-in search and pagination.
+It integrates with a relational database to persist posts, categories, and tags, and exposes a clean REST interface with built-in search and support for multiple response formats.

 **Project page URL:** [https://roadmap.sh/projects/blogging-platform-api](https://roadmap.sh/projects/blogging-platform-api)

 ## ✨ Features
 - Create, Read, Update, Delete (CRUD) for blog posts
 - Search posts by title or content (via `searchTerm` query)
+- **Dual format support**: JSON and XML responses via Content-Type negotiation
 - Consistent `ApiResponse<T>` wrapper for all endpoints
 - Global exception handling for validation, malformed UUIDs, missing entities, etc.
 - Interactive Swagger/OpenAPI documentation